pas-1/TSP-Visualizer/README.md

 ## About the Travelling-Salesman-Problem (TSP)

-The travelling salesman problem asks the following question:
+The travelling salesman problem asks:
 "Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city exactly once and returns to the origin city?"

 ## Specifications